jterrats/profiler/messages/profiler.compare.md

 Enables multi-source comparison by specifying a comma-separated list of org aliases.
 Instead of comparing local vs. org, this compares the same profile across multiple environments.
 Example: "dev,qa,uat,prod".
 Requires authenticated orgs.
 Retrieves profiles in parallel for performance.

+# flags.output-file.summary

+Export comparison results to a file.

+# flags.output-file.description

+Specify a file path to export the comparison matrix results.
+The output format is determined by the --output-format flag.
+Example: "./comparison-report.html".
+Useful for documentation, reports, or sharing results with team members.

+# flags.output-format.summary

+Output format for comparison results (table, json, html).

+# flags.output-format.description

+Choose the output format for displaying or exporting comparison matrices.
+Options: "table" (ASCII table for terminal), "json" (machine-readable structured data), "html" (web-friendly formatted output with styling).
+Default is "table" for terminal display.
+Use "json" for automation or "html" for reports.

 # examples

 - Compare a specific profile: